-- For 2021 there is no plan to implement a long-term incentive replacement. - Home will continue to monitor competitive market trends and business needs to determine the extent to which the potential need for a long-term incentive plan should be revisited.
+- > For 2022 there is no plan to implement a long-term incentive replacement. - Home will continue to monitor competitive market trends and business needs to determine the extent to which the potential need for a long-term incentive plan should be revisited.

 Typically, a market compensation analysis is completed for certain key incumbents every year but given the pandemic and its impact on the economy, it was determined that a market trend analysis will be more appropriate to determine compensation changes.
-Survey data at the position level typically lag by a year and current survey data will not reflect the effects of the pandemic.
+Survey data at the position level typically lag by a year and current survey data will reflect limited change in compensation levels compared to previous years due to prevalence of compensation freeze in the market last year.
+Market trend analysis will provide insights into the direction the market is moving related to compensation and other total reward changes.